Strafos/Catan/README.md

         1. The scummiest move in Catan: trade away all of your one resource and monopoly it back.
     1. Year of plenty should convert to 1 VP (this means it should be used to complete a city or settlement).
 The real power of this card is that it essentially increases your hand size by two.
     1. Road builder should convert to 1-2 VP.
 Getting longest road is 2 VP case.
 Otherwise, 2 road + settlement is common use.
 Only use when you fully utilize both roads, otherwise, hold on to it.

+## Path to 10 VP

+It's very easy to get to 8 or 9 VP by the time someone reaches 10 VP and ends the game.
+It's valuable to constantly think about how to reach 10 VP.
+There's a certain point in the game where people generally stop trading much and it's just about rolling the dice and seeing who has a stronger engine (or luck).
+At this point, players will have at least three different settlements and two of these will likely be cities.
+Usually, 6-7 VP come from cities/settlements and the remaining 3-4 VP come from dev cards, largest army and longest road.

+1. 3 Cities + Largest army: This is my favorite build because I don't like brick or wood.
+I get a city before building a 3rd settlement.
+I get a fast second city.
+Then I buy dev cards to win the game
+    1. It's easy to get largest army because they use the same resource cities.
+Knights keep robbers off your squares.
+    2. Roadbuilder is a potential win condition by snatching longest road
+    3. VP means you only need 1 extra point to win (4th settlement, dig for another VP)
+2. 2 Cities + 1 Settlement + VP + Longest Road + Largest army: This is one of the earliest possible victories and it only happens if road is uncontested and you get it to win the game.

 ## General